-District Summary: The Northern District of Florida is a combined probation and pretrial services district serving a largely rural 23 county area in the panhandle of Florida.
-Our headquarters is located in Pensacola, with four division offices located in Pensacola, Panama City, Tallahassee and Gainesville.
-We are an outcome-based organization working in partnership with the community to improve the lives that we serve and the safety and welfare of the community, while providing exceptional service to the court, the legal community and the general public.
-We are also a learning organization which encourages staff to explore opportunities for meaningful personal, professional, and organizational growth.
+The United States Probation for the Northern District of Florida is seeking applicants for a fulltime United States Probation Officer.
+The Northern District of Florida is a combined probation and pretrial services district serving a largely rural 23 county area in the panhandle of Florida.
+Our headquarters is in Pensacola, with four division offices located in Pensacola, Panama City, Tallahassee, and Gainesville.
+We are an outcome-based organization working in professional, and organizational growth.
 We believe that leadership is a shared responsibility of all team members.
 We encourage creativity in problem solving and encourage all staff members to lead from where they stand.